 1. Start with eggs

 These nutritional powerhouses are a great way to start your bistro box.
-You could meal prep hard-boiled eggs or try egg muffin bites (bonus points for adding veggies!).
+You could meal prep hard-boiled eggs or try air fryer egg muffin bites (bonus points for adding veggies!).

 2. Add extra proteins